berkeley-abc/abc/src/base/sn/readme.md

 The SCL reader normalizes supported time/capacitance units before merging.
 Unknown explicit units are refused.
 Mixed nominal corners retain the selected vocabulary for functional/area mapping, but disable SCL timing and sizing rather than invent a common corner.
-The supplied ASAP7 files differ in nominal voltage (0.7/0.77 V) and temperature (0/25 C), so their corpus results are area-only.
+Such mixed-corner libraries remain usable for functional and area mapping, but their results must not be presented as timing-comparable.
 Diagnostics name the conflicting files and values.
 Cells above 16 inputs or two outputs remain in the SN bundle but are explicitly excluded from SCL mapping targets; genuine binding/function mismatches still refuse loading.
 Sequential-only files contribute interfaces without requiring a combinational genlib. `.snlib` timing reuse requires the exact recorded text source, checked by size and hash as described above.